sonofthort/lambda/README.md

 var mul = λ('a * b')
 var div = λ('a / b')
 ~~~
-The Function constructor takes argument names up to the last parameter, which is the function body.
-In this case, the arguments bind to instances of a, b, c, etc in expr.
-There is some overhead in creating these functions, but they are created once at startup, after which are just as performant as the other forms.
+This eliminated the arbitrary variable names.
+After all, if we had used x and y, or left and right all along, few would have complained.
+There's some overhead in creating these functions, but once one, are just as performant.

-That's kinda cool, but there has to be more this idea can offer.
-After all, in this form, the use cases are rather limited.
-Consider the following functions:
+What is we have more complex patterns like the following?
 ~~~JavaScript
 var iv = function(array, func) {
 	var length = array.length